 While these all bring great value and advantages, it also increases the risk of making some wrong decisions throughout the process.

-Here are our top tips to avoid common dental clinic design and construction mistakes:
+Here are our top four tips to avoid common dental clinic design and construction mistakes:

 When undertaking a new build or renovation for your dental clinic, trust is key to achieving a seamless, stress-free project, as well as a better overall end result.
 Trusting your designer/architect and builder possesses the deep understanding of the day-to-day workings of your dental practice and most importantly, your patients.